-In Figs.~\ref{shape}(a) and (c), we numerically plot the energy spectrum of system in the single excitation subspace for different atomic resonant frequency and coupling phase $\phi$.
-As expected, in both of the parameter conditions, we find a pair of bound states which locate above and below the continual band respectively, as demoted by the red solid curves.
+{In Figs.~\ref{cc}(a) and (b), we numerically plot the energy spectrum of system in the single excitation subspace for different atomic resonant frequencies and coupling phases $\phi$.
+In both of the parameter conditions, we find a pair of states which locate above and below the continual band respectively, as demoted by the red solid curves.
 Obviously, these two states are BOCs, since they are separated from the continuum.
-They originate from the broken of the translational symmetry of the waveguide induced by the GA.
-Not only in the GA setup, the BOCs also exist in the CRW system which couples to the traditional small atom(s)~\cite{Peter16pra,ZLpra08,Qiao2021}.
+They originate from the broken of the translational symmetry of the waveguide induced by the giant atom.
+The BOCs also exist in the CRW system which couples to the traditional small atom(s)~\cite{Peter16pra,ZLpra08,Qiao2021}.
 Furthermore, we also find a single BIC, which is labelled by the blue line in the figure.
 The BIC is resonant with the frequency of the giant atom, and originates from the destructive coupling between the two atom-waveguide coupling site.
 For the detailed discussions about why they are ``bound states'', see what follows.}

-In the continual band, we also observe a bound state when the condition $|G(\phi)|^2=0$ is satisfied~\cite{BIC7} , this is the so called BIC~\cite{ZZ}.
-The underlying physics is that the GA is decoupled from the resonant mode in the waveguide.
-However, the rest off resonant modes contributes and the BIC is still the atom-photon dressed state.